szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 final case class Append(event: E) extends EventOp[Unit]
 ```

 In addition we have not yet considered any concrete implementations for the interpreter.
-This issues are related.
+We deal with both these below.

 What we want `E` to represent is a serialisable form of our command algebra `F`.
 Then our events will be serialised and stored in the event log.
 These days you need a reasonably good reason to not choose Json as a serialisation format, at least not until you data volume is such that binary serialisation becomes imperative.
 For Json processing in a FP Scala stack, [Circe](https://circe.github.io/circe/) is a good fit.